Foreclosure vs Bankruptcy: Which Option Is Right for Struggling Homeowners?

 Pros and Cons of Foreclosure

-- Potential savings: You might save money compared to selling a home with negative equity.
+- Potential cost savings compared to selling with negative equity

 Pros and Cons of Bankruptcy